MEGA Don Quijote Shibuya Floor Guide 2026: Souvenirs, Tax-Free Shopping & Tips

 Is MEGA Don Quijote Shibuya open 24 hours?

-It is normally open 24 hours, but temporary closures or adjusted hours can happen for inventory or store operations.
+It is normally open 24 hours, but temporary closures or adjusted hours can happen for inventory, maintenance, or store operations.
 Check the official store page before making a late-night or early-morning trip.

 Is MEGA Don Quijote Shibuya better than a regular Don Quijote?